UniAP2022/UniAP/README.md

 ## over-the-air

 We provide the random-chunk UAPs without over-the-air enhancement.
 All the given transcript are the output of the robust DeepSpeech.
+Here we utilize distortion level to measure the noise-signal ratio.

 ### chatting scenario